Crochet Is the Must-Have Textile Your 2019 Resort Wardrobe Needs

 Scroll To See More Images

 The grass is always greener, and it’s officially December—meaning our days are spent dreaming about tropical vacations and the resort wardrobes we’d curate for them.
-The new year is making this daydreaming even easier for us, as one of 2019’s fashion trends—crochet clothes—is resort-perfect (and fashion week-approved).
+The new year is making this daydreaming even easier for us, as one of 2019’s clothing trends—crochet—is resort-perfect (and fashion week-approved).

 MORE: 2019 Trend Forecast: Puffy Sleeves Aren’t Going Anywhere